AbyssV/practicing/markdown笔记/python/pip.md

 pip show pymsql
 ```

+To generate a requirement file: `pip freeze > requirements.txt`

 Install a list of requirements specified in a Requirements File: ```pip install -r requirements.txt```

 To uninstall: ```pip uninstall [options] -r <requirements file> ...```